cwickham/geospatial/README.md

 ## Contents

-This package is currently under development, and so far only contains the data sets listed below.
+This package contains the data sets listed below.

 Chapter 1: